kayalshri/tableExport.jquery.plugin/README.md

 To export in XSLX format [SheetJS/js-xlsx](https://github.com/SheetJS/js-xlsx) is used.
 Please note that the implementation of this format type lets you only export table data, but not any styling information of the html table.

 Note: There is an option ``` preventInjection ``` (default is enabled) that prevents formula injection when exporting in CSV or Excel format.
-To achieve that a single quote will be prependend to cell strings that start with =,+,- or @
+To achieve that a single quote will be prepended to cell strings that start with =,+,- or @

 For jspdf options see the documentation of [jsPDF](https://github.com/MrRio/jsPDF) and [jsPDF-AutoTable](https://github.com/simonbengtsson/jsPDF-AutoTable) resp.